Code-Institute-Submissions/Touchdown/testing.md

 ## **Future Issues to be fixed**
 Following testing there are issues that still could be improved:
 * **Validation of email address input in the "Contact Us" modal**: Although the user is reminded to include a valid email address (via a hover message), they are not currently prevented from submitting an invalid address.
 This can be improved.
 * **Responsive design bug with menu toggle function**: The nav menu can potentially disappear when moving between landscape and portrait on a mobile device depending on the previous toggle selection.
-The menu can be recovered by tapping the game title but this can be improved.
+The menu can be recovered by tapping the game title but this can be improved in future development.

 ## **Development Tools Testing**